algolia/instantsearch-labs/color-refinement-list/react-instantsearch/README.md

 | --------------------------------- | --------- | --------------------------------------------------- |
 | attribute (required)              | string    | Name of the attribute that contains the color       |

-Please note that the records' color attributes need to be formatted like `#eaeaea;grey` (hexadecimal color and color name separated by a semicolon) for the widget to work.
+Please note that the records' color attributes need to be formatted like `grey;#eaeaea` (color name and hexadecimal color separated by a semicolon) for the widget to work.

 ## Implementation details